-The automobile industry like any other industry is dependent on consumers.
-In my opinion, the American and Japanese companies have looked at consumers and other stakeholders differently and thus we are in a situation where some companies are doing better than others.
-But the big question is – Are they doing better or worse based on the demand that exists in the market.
+The automobile industry, like any other industry, is dependent on consumers.
+In my opinion, the American and Japanese companies have looked at consumers and other stakeholders differently.
+Thus, we are in a situation where some companies are doing better than others.
+But the big question is – Are they doing better or worse based on the demand in the market.

 When I say not anymore, it comes from the fact that General Motors, Ford, and Chrysler have always done so well that a blip in their performance makes one feel that all is lost.
-And actually speaking things are really bleak, the place these companies faltered was in giving away too much in their hay days, CEO after CEO kept giving concessions and privileges that are impairing the performance of the companies now.
+And actually speaking, things are really bleak.
+The place these companies faltered was in giving away too much in their hay days, CEO after CEO kept giving concessions and privileges that impair the companies’ performance now.
 The companies are under a huge burden of recurring expenses that are more than their profits.

 RELATED ARTICLES :

 - Chartists Placing Fiat Chrysler Automobiles NV (FCAU) on Their Radar

 - Wellness brand gives organic products from farm to finish

 - Fiat Chrysler Automobiles India appoints Raghavendra Kulkarni

 For years, the immense Three automakers’ business strategies in Japan have been at odds with U.S. industry and government trade rhetoric.
 Having disdained to re-enter the Japanese market because it would never be significant enough to warrant the earnest effort, the American companies relied on their enormous domestic market.
 They focused international efforts on building a major position in Europe.